zennro/scripts/setup.md

 # New System Setup

-These are the steps I need to take and packages that I need to install to do my daily work right now.
-This includes development work in various languages, research projects, and day-to-day computing.
-This is as much for me as for anyone else.
-If you don't know what a command or package does, don't run it or install it.

 This setup is for a freshly installed [Kubuntu 13.10](http://www.kubuntu.org/getkubuntu) on a [Lenovo Yoga 13 laptop](http://www.amazon.com/gp/product/B00ATANVLG/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00ATANVLG&linkCode=as2&tag=scistapro-20).

 ## Common Install